r0x0r/pywebview/docs/guide/faq.md

 ## Frozen executable is too big

 Big executable size is caused by packager picking up unnecessary dependencies.
 For example if you have `PyQt` installed but use Winforms on Windows, Pyinstaller will bundle both frameworks.
-To avoid this in Pyinstaller, use `--exclude-module` option to explicitly omit the module.
+To avoid this in Pyinstausingller, use `--exclude-module` option to explicitly omit the module.